Faristol/firefox-accessibility-extension/README.md

 # Installation

-## You can download it from the firefox marketplace.

-## To run it locally:
+You can download it from the firefox marketplace or run it locally:

 To load the extension:

+1. Download the `accessibility_extension` directory
-1. Enter the URL `about:debugging#/runtime/this-firefox` in your firefox browser.
+2. Enter the URL `about:debugging#/runtime/this-firefox` in your firefox browser.
-2. Click on "Load Temporary Add-on".
+3. Click on "Load Temporary Add-on".
-3. Select the `manifest.json` file.
+4. Select the `manifest.json` file.
-4. Press "Refresh".
+5. Press "Refresh".

-## To run the AI summarize model (bart):
+## To run the AI summarize model:

 **Prerequisites**: you need Docker installed in your system and enough space to accommodate a Docker image that weighs around 25GB

 ### To deploy it **locally**:

-1. Download the **sumup** directory only with the `sumup_local.py` and the `Dockerfile`.
+1. Download the `sumup` directory only with the `sumup_local.py` and the `Dockerfile`.
-2. Open the Dockerfile and modify the last line to:
+2. Open the `Dockerfile` and modify the last line to:
    `CMD ["gunicorn", "-b", "0.0.0.0:5000", "sumup_local:app"]`
 3. Open the `script.js` file and modify the global variable called `URL` to:
    `http://127.0.0.1:5000/sumup`.Also, remove the `API_KEY` variable and in the function called `sumup`, remove `"x-api-key": API_KEY` from the headers.